 What are morels, you ask?
 They’re a type of mushroom found in Sleeping Bear Dunes and the surrounding areas.

-A popular activity in the spring during the months of April and May is to go foraging for them.
+A popular activity in the spring, during April and May, is to go foraging for them.

 They are notoriously elusive, and if you happen upon a small patch of them, consider yourself lucky.
 Frying them up with some butter, salt, and pepper for a snack is a tasty treat.

-Here are some general rules and tips prior to heading out on your foraging adventure:
+Here are some general rules and tips before heading out on your foraging adventure:

 - Wear clean shoes through the woods of the National Lakeshore.
 The last thing you want to do is carry an invasive species into the area and cause harm.